DexterHill0/geode-rust-cxx-example/README.md

 There are a few things worthy of note in this project, that if not followed will probably cause an error.

 -   You must make sure to have a `.cargo/config.toml` file that sets the build target to `i686-pc-windows-msvc`
--   The `rust_lib` folder, or your equivalently named folder, **_MUST_** be inside of its own folder as CMake will use the parent of `rust_lib` to resolve certain includes.
+-   The `geode-rust-cxx-example` folder, or your equivalently named folder, **_MUST_** be inside of its own folder as CMake will use the parent of `geode-rust-cxx-example` to resolve certain includes.
 This is probably not actually super important but it's seems recommended to _not_ have CMake resolve includes inside the folder that houses all your projects, or whatever this repo is contained within.

 ## Configuration